-3. FCPS Office of Facilities Planning Services, Capacity and Utilization Surveys, SY 2022-23.

-4. FCPS Office of Design and Construction, Trailer Asset Report, September 2022.
+- 2. FCPS, Projections, Fall 2022. - 3.
+FCPS Office of Facilities Planning Services, Capacity and Utilization Surveys, SY 2022-23. - 4.
+FCPS Office of Design and Construction, Trailer Asset Report, September 2022.

-1. A guide to understanding the information on these tables can be found at the beginning of the Membership and Capacity Comparisons section.

-- 2. Membership includes general education, special education, AAP, FCPS PreK, preschool, special education centers, preschool resource centers, alternative school programs, and alternative court programs. - 3.
+- 1. A guide to understanding the information on these tables can be found at the beginning of the Membership and Capacity Comparisons section. - 2.
+Membership includes general education, special education, AAP, FCPS PreK, preschool, special education centers, preschool resource centers, alternative school programs, and alternative court programs. - 3.
 Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax. - 4.
-The impacts of COVID-19 are uncertain and may affect the accuracy of the student membership projections - 5.
-Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31). - Future design capacity and projected capacity utilization percentages after a renovation or capacity enhancement are highlighted in yellow. - 7.
-Pre-construction program capacity is used for schools currently in construction.
-For a list of schools in construction, refer to Potential Capacity Solutions table for this region. - 8.
-For schools with utilization percentage in red, refer to Potential Solutions table for this region. - To view information pertaining to Capacity and Membership, Facilities and Sites, and Pyramid and Special Programs, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/about-fcps/facilities-planning-future/facilities-and-membership-dashboards.
-6.
+The impacts of COVID-19 are uncertain and may affect the accuracy of the student membership projections. - 5.
+Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31). - Future design capacity and projected capacity utilization percentages after a renovation or capacity enhancement are highlighted in yellow. .
+9 - Pre-construction program capacity is used for schools currently in construction.
+For a list of schools in construction, refer to Potential Capacity Solutions table for this region.
+7. - For schools with utilization percentage in red, refer to Potential Solutions table for this region To view information pertaining to Capacity and Membership.
+Facilities and Sites. and Pvramic - To view information pertaining to Capacity and Membership, Facilities and Sites, and Pyramid and Special Programs, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/about-fcps/facilities-planning-future/ facilities-and-membership-dashboards.